noaa-nwfsc/Skagit-IBM/CONFIG_README.md

                 dimensions: time (1hr increments, starting at midnight on January 1st), node

-            Distributary nodes retrieve flow speed, depth, and temperature from their nearest hydro node, so these nodes should be relatively dense spatially in distributary regions.
+            Distributary nodes retrieve flow speed, depth, and temperature from their nearest hydro node, so these nodes should be relatively dense spatially in distributary regions

         - `blindChannelSimplificationRadius`: float; the maximum distance between blind channel nodes that will result in them being merged when the map data is loaded (to speed up model prediction).
-        - `habitatTypeExitConditionHours`: float; optional, default 2.0; the number of consecutive hours a fish must reside in a Nearshore habitat (at the end of each hour) after which it will "exit" the simulation.
-        - `habitatMortalityMultiplier`: float; default 2.0; additional mortality multiplier applied in distributaries and nearshore habitats.
-        - `directionlessEdges`: int; optional, default 0; treated as boolean determining whether or not to use directionless edges.
+        - `directionlessEdges`: int; optional, default 0; treated as boolean determining whether or not to use directionless edges
+        - `virtualNodes`: int; optional; default 1; boolean determining whether to allow the creation of virtual nearshore nodes
     - if `envDataType` is "sim", the following entries are expected:
         - `mapParams`: A subgroup of parameters containing the following keys:
             - `m`: int, the number of distributary nodes per grid row/column